Azure/azure-quickstart-templates/quickstarts/microsoft.compute/vm-push-certificate-windows/README.md

 [![Deploy To Azure US Gov](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazuregov.svg?sanitize=true)](https://portal.azure.us/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2Fquickstarts%2Fmicrosoft.compute%2Fvm-push-certificate-windows%2Fazuredeploy.json)
 [![Visualize](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.svg?sanitize=true)](http://armviz.io/#/?load=https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2Fquickstarts%2Fmicrosoft.compute%2Fvm-push-certificate-windows%2Fazuredeploy.json)

 Push a certificate onto a VM.
-Pass in the URL of the secret in Key Vault.
-The url must be a secret, not a certificate or key.
+Create one managedIdentity as pre-req.
+Generate the certificate in the key vault.
+Grant access via access policy to this managedidentity to access certificate.
+Enable the key vault for template deployment in access configuration.
+The url must be a secret identifier of the certificate kept in key vault, not a certificate or key.

 Use <a href="https://gist.github.com/bmoore-msft/425b79b7b7e226264554ec534b956a48">this script to create a new cert and put it into the vault.
 The script can be easily modified to work with an existing cert.

+Use <a href="https://github.com/MicrosoftDocs/azure-docs/blob/main/articles/app-service/overview-managed-identity.md">this script to create a user assigned managed identity.

-`Tags: Microsoft.Network/publicIPAddresses, Microsoft.Network/networkSecurityGroups, Microsoft.Network/virtualNetworks, Microsoft.Network/networkInterfaces, Microsoft.Compute/virtualMachines`
+`Tags: Microsoft.Network/publicIPAddresses, Microsoft.Network/networkSecurityGroups, Microsoft.Network/virtualNetworks, Microsoft.Network/networkInterfaces, Microsoft.Compute/virtualMachines, Microsoft.Compute/virtualMachines/extensions`